 Your Academic Faculty Advisor:

 Uncertain who is your faculty advisor?
-Check your Jay Web account to locate and confirm your faculty advisor.
+Check your JayWeb account or Starfish to locate and confirm your faculty advisor.
 Still not certain who is your faculty advisor?
-Contact the Student Information Systems Coordinator, Academic Advising, Center for Student Success: (717) 361-1415.
+Contact Academic Advising in the Center for Student Success: (717) 361-1415.